This post may contain affiliate links. Read my disclosure policy.

 The meats, fruits, and veggies you cook on the grill are gluten free.
 You’ll have to watch if you buy pre-made marinades or seasoning mixes, as those may contain gluten.
 Be sure to read the ingredients.
 And if you are making a marinade that uses soy sauce or beer, you’ll need to replace it with tamari or hard cider.

-Of course, if you want a bun for your hamburgers and hot dogs, you’ll need gluten free ones.
+Of course, if you want a roll for your hamburgers and hot dogs, you’ll need gluten free buns.
+And do remember to refresh your memory on reading food labels for those hot dogs and any pre-made burgers to avoid gluten-containing ingredients.

 Easy Grilled Chicken Recipes